Ticker ABSL BSE India Infrastructure Index Fund is Live Now

 Mr. A. Balasubramanian is the Managing Director & CEO of Aditya Birla Sun Life AMC Limited.
 A stalwart of the mutual fund industry, he brings with him over three decades of rich experience.

 Mr. Balasubramanian is closely associated with key industry bodies.
 He has been on the board of AMFI (Association of Mutual Funds in India) since 2009 and was the Vice Chairman of AMFI in 2015-2016.
-He has served as the Chairman of AMFI for two terms, from 2016-2018, and reappointed for the period of 2021 – 2023.
-He is also the ex-officio Chairman of AMFI’s Financial Literacy Committee.
-Mr. Balasubramanian is also an esteemed member of the Fund Management Advisory Committee of the International Financial Services Centres Authority (IFSCA).
-The committee will be advising IFSCA in laying down a long-term plan for the orderly growth and development of the fund management industry in IFSC.
-He is also a Governor on the Board of Governors of the National Institute of Securities Markets (NISM), and member of the advisory committee of the SEBI Investor Protection and Education Fund (IPEF).
+He has served as the Chairman of AMFI for two terms, from 2016-2018, and was reappointed for the period of 2021 – 2023.
+Mr. Balasubramanian is the Chairman of the AMFI Equity CIOs’ Committee.
+He is also an esteemed member of the Fund Management Advisory Committee of the International Financial Services Centres Authority (IFSCA).
+He has been the Governor on Board of Governors at the National Institute of Securities Markets (NISM), an institute affiliated with SEBI, from 2018 to 2024.
+He was also a member of the Advisory Committee of the SEBI Investor Protection and Education Fund (IPEF) for a period of five years 2019 – 2024.
+He has been appointed on 14th October 2024, as an Additional Director on the Board of Bombay Chamber of Commerce & Industry for the year 2024-25.

-He has completed advanced management programs from Indian Institute of Management, Bangalore and Harvard Business School.
-He also holds a bachelor’s degree in science (mathematics) and a master’s degree in business administration from GlobalNxt University.
+He has completed advanced management programs from the Indian Institute of Management, Bangalore and Harvard Business School.
+He also holds a bachelor’s degree in science (mathematics) and a master’s degree in business administration from the GlobalNxt University.

 Read More